nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

     ```

-1. Using your browser, open its "Dev Tools", or "Inspect" option, so you can see the browser's debugging metadata.
+1. Using your browser, open its "Dev Tools", or Right-Click "Inspect" option, so you can see the browser's debugging metadata.
 Visit your website, <http://cafe.example.com>.
-If you click on the Network Tab, and then the first object, you will see the Request and Response Headers, and should find that `Connection:` = `keep-alive`
+If you click on the Network Tab, and then the first object, you will see the Request and Response Headers, and should find `Connection:` = `keep-alive` in both the Request and the Response Headers.

     ![Chrome keep-alive](media/lab4_chrome-keepalive.png)